i5K-KINBRE-script-share/FAQ/BeocatHelpfulCommands.md

     qstat

-To check status  of only your jobs on BEOCAT type:

-    status

 You will see a report similar to the following one:

     868261 0.02298 mira-tick. sheltonj     r     03/25/2014 13:57:50 long.q@scout25.beocat              1